Farmida Bi, Baroness Bi

-Farmida Bi (born 2 September 1967) is a British corporate solicitor and the EMEA Chair of Norton Rose Fulbright, having also served as Global Chair in 2022.
+Farmida Bi, Baroness Bi, is a British corporate solicitor and the EMEAPAC Chair of Norton Rose Fulbright, having also served as Global Chair in 2022.
 She is the United Kingdom's first female chair of a major law firm, and has been named one of Britain's top five most powerful Muslim women.
 She stood as a Labour Party candidate in two elections, and founded Progressive British Muslims three days after the 7/7 London bombings.
-She was appointed a CBE in the 2020 Birthday Honours for services to Law and charity.
+In January 2026 she was appointed to the House of Lords as a Labour peer as Baroness Bi of Bermondsey, and she was previously appointed a CBE in the 2020 Birthday Honours for services to Law and charity.

 Early life and education

 Bi was born in Pakistan, and moved to the United Kingdom at the age of six.
-She came from a traditional, working-class, British Muslim background, where her mother expected her to marry a first cousin and devote the rest of her life to her husband and family.
-At the age of 14, this inspired her interest in rights and fairness, and a desire to become a lawyer.
-She left home to read law at the University of Cambridge, causing a rift between her and her mother and aunt that never fully healed.
-Although her mother had difficulty understanding Bi's life, she eventually came to terms with it.
-At Cambridge, she studied at Downing College, graduating in 1989 with a Master of Laws.
+She read law at Downing College at the University of Cambridge.

 Career

-Bi trained as a solicitor at Clifford Chance, qualifying in 1992, before working as an associate at JPMorgan and Cleary Gottlieb Steen & Hamilton.
-She qualified as a New York attorney in 1999, and was partner at Denton Wilde Sapte from 2002 to 2008, following which she joined Norton Rose Fulbright.
+Bi trained as a solicitor at Clifford Chance, before working as an associate at JPMorgan and Cleary Gottlieb Steen & Hamilton.
+She qualified as a New York attorney and was partner at Denton Wilde Sapte from 2002 to 2008, following which she joined Norton Rose Fulbright.

+She was appointed Chair of EMEA at Norton Rose Fulbright in 2018, making her the first female chair of a major law firm in the United Kingdom, and she continues in that role, as EMEAPAC Chair following the firm's EMEA and Australia integration in 2025.
+She also served as the firm's Global Chair in 2022.

+In the wider industry, she has served as Chair of the International Regulatory Strategy Group (IRSG) Council since August 2023.
+The IRSG is a cross-sectoral forum for the financial and related professional services industry that promotes regulation to encourage open and competitive global markets.
+Since August 2023 she has also served as a board member of the CityUK, the industry-led body representing UK-based financial and related professional services, which champions and supports the UK financial sector and the interests of its members, particularly in international trade.

+In the charitable sector, Bi has served as Vice-Chair of the Disasters Emergency Committee since 2023.
+From 2021-25 she was Chair of the Barbican Centre Trust (the registered charity supporting the Barbican Centre), and she was Chair of the Patchwork Foundation (a charity promoting the integration of disadvantaged and minority communities into public life) from 2018-25.

 In the 2005 United Kingdom general election, she stood as a Labour Party candidate in Mole Valley, Surrey, winning 10.7% of the vote.
 Bi also ran as the Labour candidate for the Hillside ward in the 2006 Merton London Borough Council election, winning 13.2% of the vote.

-She was appointed Chair of EMEA at Norton Rose Fulbright in 2018, making her the first female chair of a major law firm in the United Kingdom, and she continues in that role.
-She also served as the firm's Global Chair in 2022.

-In 2021, she became Chair of the Barbican Centre Trust (the registered charity supporting the Barbican Centre), and she has been Chair of the Patchwork Foundation (a charity promoting the integration of disadvantaged and minority communities into public life) since 2018.